gooner-mason/masonjmaier23/README.md

 - 👋 Hi, I’m @masonjmaier23
-- 👀 I’m interested in ... soccer, golf, and sports betting
+- 👀 I’m interested in ... soccer and golf
-- 🌱 I’m currently learning ...
-NodeJS and React
+- 🌱 I’m currently learning ... aws
 - 📫 How to reach me ... twitter: @mmaier23

 <!---